sal55/langs/Mcompiler.md

 #### Inputs
 ````
-Source Files:     There is only ever one source file submitted to MM.
+Source Files:     There is only ever one `.m` source file submitted to MM.
 This will usually be the lead module,
                   that also lists other modules of the project.
                   Sometimes, that one input it will be a `.ma` file that contains all source and support files.